adbar/trafilatura/docs/installation.rst

 brotli
-    Additional compression algorithm for downloads faust-cchardet
+    Additional compression algorithm for downloads, version 1.2 or higher (earlier versions cannot bound the decompressed output and are not used) faust-cchardet
     Faster encoding detection, also possibly more accurate (especially for encodings used in Asia) htmldate[all] / htmldate[speed]